virbedi/productivityApp/README.md

 Start pomodoro timers for focused work and short breaks

 All with a colorful, clean and simple UI.
-All information is stored locally using a Realm Database which is space efficient
+All information is stored locally using a Realm Database which is space efficient.

+#
 ![](productivityAppgif.gif)

 # Notes